-The initial treatment for a herniated disc usually is conservative and nonsurgical.
-(Your doctor may prescribe bed rest or advise you to maintain a low, painless activity level for a few days to several weeks.
-This helps the spinal nerve inflammation to decrease.-bedrest not recommended)
+The initial treatment for a herniated disc is usually conservative and nonsurgical.
+(A doctor may prescribe bed rest or advise the patient to maintain a low, painless activity level for a few days to several weeks.
+This helps the spinal nerve inflammation to decrease.
+Bedrest is not recommended)

 A herniated disc frequently is treated with nonsteroidal anti-inflammatory medication if the pain is only mild to moderate.
 An epidural steroid injection may be performed utilizing a spinal needle under X-ray guidance to direct the medication to the exact level of the disc herniation.

-Your doctor may recommend physical therapy.
+The doctor may recommend physical therapy.
 The therapist will perform an in-depth evaluation, which, combined with the doctor's diagnosis, will dictate a treatment specifically designed for patients with herniated discs.
-Therapy may include pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation, and stretching exercises.
+Therapy may include pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation and stretching exercises.
 Pain medication and muscle relaxants also may be beneficial in conjunction with physical therapy.

-Your doctor may recommend surgery if conservative treatment options, such as physical therapy and medications, do not reduce or end the pain altogether.
-He or she will talk to you about the types of spinal surgery available and, depending on your specific case, will help to determine what procedure might be an appropriate treatment for you.
+A doctor may recommend surgery if conservative treatment options, such as physical therapy and medications, do not reduce or end the pain altogether.
+He or she will talk to the patient about the types of spinal surgery available and, depending on the specific case, will help to determine what procedure might be an appropriate treatment.
 As with any surgery, a patient's age, overall health and other issues are taken into consideration when surgery is considered.

 The benefits of surgery always should be weighed carefully against its risks.
 Although a large percentage of patients with herniated discs report significant pain relief after surgery, there is no guarantee that surgery will help every individual.

-- You develop progressive neurological deficits, such as leg weakness and/or numbness
+- Progressive neurological deficits develope, such as leg weakness and/or numbness

 - Medication and physical therapy are ineffective